omar2308/omar2308/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->

+I'm Omar Fernandez.
+You can reach me at https://twitter.com/omar2308

 🔭 I'm currently working on full stack and financial projects